What was it like surviving an ancient winter

 Inuit

-There are various Inuit tribes that line the northern coasts of Canada, Alaska, Russia and parts of Scandinavia, and due to their location, they suffer the coldest winters you could possibly find on earth.
+Various Inuit tribes line the northern coasts of Canada, Alaska, Russia, and parts of Scandinavia, and due to their location, they suffer the coldest winters you could possibly find on Earth.
 There are two key ingredients of surviving a winter for these people, and they are skins and fat.
 Warm clothing is made from reindeer or Cariboo skins, and their diet has a very high meat and fat content, giving them the calories they need to operate in such extreme cold.

 (Inuit clothing is the warmest on earth without using synthetic fabrics, and is the key to living in such a harsh climate)

-One advantage they do have is the ability to freeze food where ever they are, and large hunting parties are often sent out before the worst part of winter hits to gather large amounts of meat from seals, deer and musk ox.
-All arctic mammals have either large amounts of fat, very warm skins or both, but nothing is more prized to catch at the start of winter than the whale.
+One advantage they do have is the ability to freeze food wherever they are, and large hunting parties are often sent out before the worst part of winter hits to gather large amounts of meat from seals, deer, and musk oxs.
+All arctic mammals have either large amounts of fat, very warm skins, or both, but nothing is more prized to catch at the start of winter than the whale.

 Vikings